jackhascodes/petstore/README.md

 ## Considerations
 Consideration was given to making a separate inventory service, but this was discarded as a solution due to the limited nature of use cases outlined in the API spec.
-Given that it would essentially be a simple aggregator of order statuses it was decided to fold that functionality into the Order service.
+Given that it would essentially be a simple aggregator of pet statuses it was decided to fold that functionality into the Pet service.

 The use of a message-queue to handle events, and in fact to use events at all, is intended to allow for long-lived order simulation and also to demonstrate the extensibility of this design.
 For example, integration with other services